modernish/modernish/README.md

 * `push` [ `--key=`*value* ] *item* [ *item* ... ]
 * `pop` [ `--keepstatus` ] [ `--key=`*value* ] *item* [ *item* ... ]

-where *item* is either a valid portable variable name or a short-form shell option (dash plus letter).
+where *item* is a valid portable variable name, a short-form shell option (dash plus letter), or a long-form shell option (`-o` followed by an option name, as two arguments).
 The precise shell options supported (other than the ones guaranteed by POSIX) depend on the shell modernish is running on.
 For cross-shell compatibility, nonexistent shell options are treated as unset.